ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 <h3 id="mfpanalytics">MFPAnalytics</h3>

-MFPAnalytics is used for sending analytics logs.
+MFPAnalytics is used for sending operational analytics information to the server.

 MFPAnalytics functions available: